timohouben/dupuitflow/docs/source/tutorials.rst

 ======================
-YOUR_PACKAGE Tutorials
+dupuitflow Tutorials
 ======================

-In the following you will find several Tutorials on how to use YOUR_PACKAGE to explore its whole beauty and power.
+In the following you will find several Tutorials on how to use dupuitflow to explore its whole beauty and power.